 While largely eliminated in industrialized countries, it remains a substantial public health issue that disproportionately affects children and adolescents in low- and middle-income countries.
-The Global Burden of Disease study estimates that in 2017 there were nearly 11 million cases and more than 116,000 deaths due to typhoid worldwide.
+The Global Burden of Disease study estimates that in 2021 there were more than 7 million cases and more than 93,000 deaths due to typhoid worldwide.
 However, the burden is likely underestimated due to difficulties with surveillance and diagnostics.

 Research shows that the burden of typhoid goes beyond physical illness and mortality.
 Even with prompt treatment with antibiotics, typhoid infections can force children to miss school for weeks, impacting attendance and performance.
-A child's illness has broader economic impacts on the family due to medical and transport expenses, and time lost from work to care for a sick child.
+A child's illness has catastrophic economic impacts on the family due to medical and transport expenses, and time lost from work to care for a sick child.